Hobby vs Business: HMRC Rules

 If your trading income exceeds £1,000 (or you want to claim expenses against your income), you should:

 You only pay tax on your profit (income minus allowable expenses).
-Allowable expenses include materials, stall fees, travel to fairs, packaging, and tools used for your craft.
+Allowable expenses include materials, stall fees, travel to craft fairs and markets, packaging, and tools used for your craft.

 VAT registration